nodejs/node/doc/api/process.md

   * `event` {string} The event that triggered the finalization.
 Defaults to 'beforeExit'.

-This function behaves exactly like the `register`, except that the callback will be called when the process emits the `beforeExit` event.
+This function behaves exactly like the `register`, except that the callback will be called when the process emits the `beforeExit` event if `ref` object was not garbage collected.

+Be aware that all limitations applied to the `beforeExit` event are also applied to the `callback` function, this means that there is a possibility that the callback will not be called under special circumstances.

 ## `process.finalization.unregister(ref)`